amphp/http-client/README.md

 ### WHAT IS IT?

-**Artax** is a _lightweight_ micro-framework for creating PHP web and CLI applications.
+**Artax** is a _lightweight_ micro-framework for creating PHP applications for web and command line environments.
+It's me finally getting around to the nebulous refactoring of my dev toolkit that we all dream about but never get around to.
 I'm doing lots of work on it at present, so it's not at all stable.
-You shouldn't even think about trying to use it in its current state.
+Any use at this time should be considered highly experimental.

 ### BACKGROUND